mstksg/inCode/copy/entries/dependent-haskell-2.md

 untyped world and how the compiler helps us make the transition safely.

 But really, this is all just the *start* of dependently typed programming.
 This is where things *really* start to get fun.
-For the most part, except for what is basically syntactic sugar, everything we learned in the first part is mostly standard, non-dependent Haskell, after all.
+(After all, for the most part, except for what is basically syntactic sugar, everything we learned in the first part is mostly standard, non-dependent Haskell.)

 Stepping into this new world can be disorienting at first.
 There's a lot of unexpected things that come up when we start working more with these fancy new types.
-We have to deal with types coming from multiple different sources, convincing the type system about their properties and relationships between them, and a whole bunch of other concerns that just don't happen when you program only at the value level.
-But, like all things, it comes more naturally with practice.
+We have to deal with types coming from different sources, convince the type system about their properties and relationships between them, and deal with a whole bunch of other concerns that just don't happen when you program only at the value level.
+But don't worry!
+Like all things, it will more naturally with practice.

-We'll see where our journey takes us next time!
+Now that we have existential types and run-time types out of the way, come back for the next post in the series, where we start to have the *real* fun! :D

 #### Exercises